 - attempt to re-investigate or re-verify an incumbent employee’s authorization to work using an unfair immigration-related practice.

-A penalty of up to $10,000 per violation may be recovered by the applicant, employee or the labor commissioner.
+A penalty of up to $10,000 per violation may be recovered by the candidate, employee or the labor commissioner.

-Other: Employers may not demand or require applicants or employees to take a polygraph test nor request an applicant or employee to take a polygraph test without first advising him or her of rights under Section 432.2 of the Labor Code.
-Likewise, California employers cannot use the results of applicant or employee HIV tests for employment purposes (California Health and Safety Code, §120980(f)).
+Other: Employers may not demand or require candidates or employees to take a polygraph test nor request an candidate or employee to take a polygraph test without first advising him or her of rights under Section 432.2 of the Labor Code.
+Likewise, California employers cannot use the results of candidate or employee HIV tests for employment purposes (California Health and Safety Code, §120980(f)).

 What can employers do with regard to background checks and inquiries in Ohio?

 Criminal records and arrests: Ohio has “ban the box” legislation for public employers.
 Ohio law mandates that schools, daycare centers and healthcare facilities, among others, conduct background checks for candidates.
 Generally, Ohio mirrors federal law for private employers.

 Medical history: Ohio has no specific law limiting a private employer’s ability to make medical inquiries of its employees.
 Ohio law mirrors federal law.

 Drug screening: Ohio has no specific law regulating drug and alcohol testing for private employers.
 Generally, Ohio law mirrors federal law.

 Credit checks: Ohio has no specific law regulating credit checks or the use of credit reports in the employment context.

 Immigration status: Ohio has no specific law governing immigration status.